 Name Туре Description checksum string The datastream's base64-encoded checksum. checksu mType string The type of checksum for this datastream, either DISABLED, MD5, SHA-1, SHA-256, SHA-384, SHA-512.
 Defaults to DISABLED. content string The binary content of the datastream, as a string.
 Can be used to set the content directly if it is an (I)nternal or (M) anaged datastream. control Group string The control group for this datastream , whether Inline (X)ML, (M)anaged Content, (R)edirect, or (E)xternal Referenced created Date FedoraDate The date the datastream was created. forceUp date bool Whether or not Tuque should respect Fedora object locking on this datastream (FALSE to uphold locking).
 Defaults to FALSE. format string The format URI of the datastream, if it has one.
-This is rarely used, but does apply to RELS-EXT. id string The datastream identifier. label string The datastream label. location string A combination of the object ID, the DSID, and the DSID version ID. logMess string The log message associated with actions in the Fedora audit datastream. mimetype string The datastream's mimetype. parent AbstractFedo raObject The object that the datastream was loaded from. relatio nships FedoraRelsInt The relationships that datastream holds internally within the object. reposit ory FedoraReposi tory The FedoraRepository object this particular datastream was loaded from.
+This is rarely used, but does apply to RELS-EXT. id string The datastream identifier. label string The datastream label. location string A combination of the object ID, the DSID, and the DSID version ID. logMess age string The log message associated with actions in the Fedora audit datastream. mimetype string The datastream's mimetype. parent AbstractFedo raObject The object that the datastream was loaded from. relatio nships FedoraRelsInt The relationships that datastream holds internally within the object. reposit ory FedoraReposi tory The FedoraRepository object this particular datastream was loaded from.
 This functions precisely the same as the pository created in the "Accessing the repository" section above. size int The size of the datastream, in bytes.
 This is only available to ingested datastreams, not ones that have been constructed as objects but are yet to be ingested. state string The state of the datastream (A/I/D). url string The URL of the datastream, if it is a (R)edirected or (E)xternally-referrenced datastream. version able bool Whether or not the datastream is versionable.

 Name Description Parameters Return Value count() The number of revisions in the datastream's history.
-None An intrepresenting the number of revisions in the datastream history. getContent() Returns the binary content of the datastream.
-None A stringrepresenting the contents of the datastream. refresh() Clears the object cache so that fresh information can be requested from Fedora.
-None None setContentFromFil e(\$path) Sets the content of a datastream from the contents of a local file. \$path - the path to the file to be used.
-None setContentFromStr ing(\$string) Sets the content of a datastream from astring. \$string - the string to set the content from.
-None setContentFromUrl (\$url) Attempts to set the content of a datastream from content downloaded using a standard HTTP request (NOT HTTPS). \$url - the URL to grab the data from.
+None An intrepresenting the number of revisions in the datastream history. getContent (\$path) Writes the the binary content of the datastream to the given file. \$path - the path to a file that the contents will be written to.
+A boolean asserting the success or failure of writing the contents. refresh() Clears the object cache so that fresh information can be requested from Fedora.
+None None setContentFromFi le(\$path) Sets the content of a datastream from the contents of a local file. spath - the path to the file to be used.
+None setContentFromSt ring(\$string) Sets the content of a datastream from astring. \$string - the string to set the content from.
+None setContentFromUr l(\$url) Attempts to set the content of a datastream from content downloaded using a standatd HTTP request (NOT HTTPS). \$url - the URL to grab the data from.
 None